algomo/knowledge-base/docs/docs/data-sources/Tags.md

 Chatbot: Unfortunately, the Math & Logic program is unavailable for middle school students.
 You can find a list of available programs for every education level on our website, at https://learningplatform.edu/programs
 ```

 This shows how you can capture more complicated branching structures using tags.
-For more guidance on how to model your use case using tagged intents beyond what was shown in the examples below, get in contact with us using the chat widget on the bottom right of this page.
+For more guidance on how to model your use case using tagged intents beyond what was shown in the examples, get in contact with us using the chat widget on the bottom right of this page.

 ### Other Brief Examples